processing/p5.js-web-editor/developer_docs/installation.md

 ## Manual Installation

+Note: The installation steps assume you are using a Unix-like shell.
+If you are using Windows, you will need to use `copy` instead of `cp`.

 1. Install [node.js](http://nodejs.org/), which also automatically installs the [npm](https://www.npmjs.org) package manager.
 2. [Fork](https://help.github.com/articles/fork-a-repo) the [p5.js Web Editor repository](https://github.com/processing/p5.js-web-editor) into your own GitHub account.
 3. [Clone](https://help.github.com/articles/cloning-a-repository/) your new fork of the repository from GitHub onto your local computer.